 Learning about the causes of postpartum depression can help you better understand and deal with your condition.
 The Mayo Clinic reports that several factors can cause postpartum depression and that no one factor is solely responsible for this mood disorder.
 Possible causes include the following:

-- Sleep deprivation from getting up with an infant may make it more difficult to maintain your mood.
+- Sleep deprivation from getting up with an infant

 Signs of Postpartum Depression

-Since a certain amount of mood instability is common after giving birth, it can be difficult to determine whether you're dealing with postpartum depression or simply the "baby blues."
+Since a certain amount of mood instability is common after giving birth, it's difficult to determine whether you're dealing with postpartum depression or simply the "baby blues."
 The biggest difference between postpartum depression and the baby blues is the duration of the symptoms.
 With the baby blues, the symptoms will usually go away within a week or two of delivering your child.
 With postpartum depression, the symptoms do not go away.

 According to the NIH, if you're experiencing the following signs, you may have postpartum depression: